yhouyang02/sleep-disorder-analysis/README.md

 Make sure you have [Docker](https://www.docker.com/get-started/) installed and running.

-Pull the container image and run the container:
+Clone the project repo and create the container by running the following command:

 ```bash
 docker-compose up